BEagle1984/silverback/docs/samples/mqtt/binaryfile-streaming.md

 uid: sample-mqtt-binaryfile
 ---

-# MQTT - Files Streaming
+# MQTT - File Streaming

-This sample demonstrates how to deal with raw binary contents and large messages, to transfer some files through Mqtt.
+This sample demonstrates how to deal with raw binary contents and large messages, to transfer some files through MQTT.

 See also: <xref:serialization>, <xref:deserialization>, <xref:producing-chunking>, <xref:consuming-chunking>